Multivariate Uncertainty Quantification with Tomographic Quantile Forests: QRF++: A Simplified DRF Implementation

 \subsection{Definition}

-This section introduces a slight modification of the original QRF model \autocite{Meinshausen2006} with output-space augmentation.
+This section introduces a slight modification of the original QRF model \cite{Meinshausen2006} with output-space augmentation.
 Let $\{(\xx_i,y_i)\}_{i=1}^{N}$ be training data with a univariate response $y_i\in\RR$.
 QRF builds an ensemble of CART trees using bootstrapped data and the squared-error splitting criterion; at prediction time, QRF estimates the conditional CDF $F(y | \xx)$ by aggregating training points that fall into the same leaves as the query $\xx$.
-As emphasized by \textcite{Athey2019,Cevid2022}, such univariate targets make splits primarily sensitive to changes in the conditional mean and they may overlook other distributional changes (e.g., variance, tail or multi-modality shifts).
+As emphasized by Refs.~\cite{Athey2019,Cevid2022}, such univariate targets make splits primarily sensitive to changes in the conditional mean and they may overlook other distributional changes (e.g., variance, tail or multi-modality shifts).

-While more sophisticated forest models \autocite{Athey2019,Cevid2022} overcome such a limitation, we here propose a minimalist's remedy that requires no algorithmic changes and can be implemented with any off-the-shelf QRF package: augment the learning target from $y\in\RR$ to \al{ \mkakko{ y, \cos \frac{y}{w_1}, \sin \frac{y}{w_1}, \cdots, \cos \frac{y}{w_T}, \sin \frac{y}{w_T} } \in \RR^{2T + 1}\,, } followed by a per-component normalization so that all $2T+1$ components have comparable variance.
-We then train a standard multioutput forest with the usual CART split.
+While more sophisticated forest models \cite{Athey2019,Cevid2022} overcome such a limitation, we here propose a minimalist's remedy that requires no algorithmic changes and can be implemented with any off-the-shelf QRF package: augment the learning target from $y\in\RR$ to \al{ \mkakko{ y, \cos \frac{y}{w_1}, \sin \frac{y}{w_1}, \cdots, \cos \frac{y}{w_T}, \sin \frac{y}{w_T} } \in \RR^{2T + 1}\,, } followed by a per-component normalization so that all $2T+1$ components have comparable variance.
+We then train a multioutput forest using the average sum of squares across multiple outputs as the splitting criterion \cite{Death2002,Kocev2007}.
 The parameters $w_t>0$ determine the inverse frequency of random Fourier features.
 At prediction time we simply take the first component of the model's output and ignore the rest.
 We refer to this method as QRF++.

 The rationale behind QRF++ is as follows.
 Consider a trivial example where $p(y | x)$ changes abruptly at $x=0$, from $\mathcal{N}(0,1^2)$ for $x<0$ to $\frac{1}{2}\delta_{-\pi}+\frac{1}{2}\delta_{+\pi}$ for $x>0$.
 Since both sides have $\EE[y \,|\, x]=0$, a univariate CART split need not occur at $x=0$.
 In contrast, $\EE[\cos y \,|\, x]$ jumps from $\rme^{-1/2}\simeq 0.606$ to $-1$ at $x=0$, creating a strong signal.
 More generally, one can uniquely determine the full distribution once the characteristic function $\EE[\rme^{i \alpha y} \,|\, x]$ is obtained for every $\alpha \in \RR$.
 Sampling a few frequencies as an approximation leads to \eqref{eq:comy}.